alona-reitenberg/Looper-Machine/README.md

 There is a slider showing the current position of the audio that is synchronized with the time displayed on the control player.
 All of the components are connected tougher so the application will function correctly.

-## Technologies

-In this project i used React JS

 ## How to run this project?